 If you have any problems with your Sprint, or any of their machines, they send engineers out to your home to fix it quickly, which is very rare and something we love.

-You can find out more about the JTX Sprint 9, and different rowers on the JTX website.
+You can find out more about this machine, and different running machines on the JTX website.

 One thing that you’ll read a lot about, if you research into JTX, is how good their support is.

 What do JTX Get Right?

 There’s a few things that JTX are doing right at the minute:

 - 28 day easy returns – don’t like your new treadmill?
 Not what you were after?
 You can send it back.